jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (ca) a current national multiple-use approval issued under section 30F, if every relevant condition in that national multiple-use approval is met:
   (d) a current registered product certificate, if every relevant condition in that product certificate is met:
   (da) in relation to the design and manufacture of a modular component that is designed and manufactured by a registered MCM, a current manufacturer’s certificate issued by that registered MCM:
+  (db) any recognition by the chief executive under section 272HA of any building products or building methods, or group of building products or building methods, that are certified under an overseas product certification scheme (if every relevant limitation and condition of the recognition is complied with):
   (e) to the extent that compliance with a requirement imposed by regulations made under the Electricity Act 1992 or the Gas Act 1992 is compliance with any particular provisions of the building code, a certificate issued under any of those regulations to the effect that any energy work complies with those requirements.
 (2) In considering whether something complies with the building code, a building consent authority or, as the case may be, a regional authority—
-  (a) must have regard to any relevant warning or ban in force under section 26(2); and (b) may have regard to any guidance information published by the chief executive under section 175.
+  (a) must have regard to any relevant warning or ban in force under section 26(2); and (b) may have regard to any guidance information published by the chief executive under section 175; and (c) may have regard to any recognition by the Minister under section 272HB of any—
+    (i) groups of standards issued by an overseas standards organisation; or (ii) standards certification schemes that a standards certification organisation that is based in New Zealand or overseas administers or operates under.

 **Regulations may specify only 1 means of complying with building code**